-VI.
-PROTECTION AGAINST RETALIATION
+D. PROTECTION AGAINST RETALIATION

-Medical Center policy strictly prohibits retaliation, in any form, against any individual making a report, complaint, or inquiry in good faith, concerning suspected fraud, waste and abuse or other suspected violation of law or Medical Center policy.
-Retaliation is subject to discipline, up to and including dismissal from employment or termination of the business relationship with Maimonides Medical Center (See Compl- 010 Protection Against Retaliation Policy).
+Maimonides' policy strictly prohibits retaliation, in any form, against any individual making a report, complaint, or inquiry in good faith, concerning suspected fraud, waste and abuse or other suspected violation of law or Maimonides' policy.
+Retaliation is subject to discipline, up to and including dismissal from employment or termination of the business relationship with Maimonides (See COMPL-010 Protection Against Retaliation Policy).

-VII.
-RESPONSIBILITIES
+E. RESPONSIBILITIES

-- A. Human Resources is responsible for providing copies of the information required by the Deficit Reduction Act as described in this policy to all new employees during orientation and obtaining an acknowledgement of receipt which will be maintained in the employee's personnel file. - B. Management (at all levels) is responsible for encouraging a culture of compliance by reiterating the importance of compliance, developing procedures specific to their area that assist in the prevention of fraud, waste and abuse and responding to staff who come forward with suspicions of fraud, waste or abuse. - C. The Office of Corporate Compliance will ensure that a copy of this policy is posted on the Intranet Corporate Compliance section and the Internet. - D. The Credentials Department will provide a copy of this policy and the information required by the DRA to all medical staff members at the time of initial appointment and will obtain an acknowledgment of receipt which will be kept in the Credentials file.

-E. The Office of Corporate Compliance is responsible for implementing and maintaining the Corporate Compliance Program, which includes but is not limited to: a) providing training that aids staff in their ability to prevent and detect fraud, waste and abuse, including a new section on the federal and state False Claims Acts; b) responding to reports of fraud, waste and abuse in a timely fashion; c) developing and implementing new policies that assist the Medical Center in preventing and detecting fraud, waste and abuse, and; d) reporting suspected fraud, waste or abuse or criminal acts of the Medical Center's employees and covered entities including by not limited to, the appropriate CMS Medicare Integrity Contractor/Medicare Advantage Plan Sponsor, as applicable, and in accordance with contract agreements with outside parties.
+- 1. Human Resources is responsible for providing copies of the information required by the Deficit Reduction Act as described in this policy to all new employees during orientation and obtaining an acknowledgement of receipt which will be maintained in the employee's personnel file. - 2.
+Management (at all levels) is responsible for encouraging a culture of compliance by reiterating the importance of compliance, developing procedures specific to their area that assist in the prevention of fraud, waste and abuse and responding to staff who come forward with suspicions of fraud, waste or abuse. - 3.
+The OCC will ensure that a copy of this policy is posted on the OCC's intranet page and Maimonides' website. - 4.
+The Credentialing Department will provide a copy of this policy and the information required by the DRA to all medical staff members at the time of initial appointment and will obtain an acknowledgment of receipt which will be kept in the credential files. - E. The OCC is responsible for implementing and maintaining the Corporate Compliance Program, which includes but is not limited to: a) providing training that aids staff in their ability to prevent and detect fraud, waste and abuse, including the federal and state False Claims Acts; b) responding to reports of fraud, waste and abuse in a timely fashion; c) developing and implementing new policies that assist Maimonides in preventing and detecting fraud, waste and abuse, and; d) reporting suspected fraud, waste or abuse or criminal acts of Maimonides employees and covered entities including by not limited to, the appropriate CMS Medicare Integrity Contractor/Medicare Advantage Plan Sponsor, as applicable, and in accordance with contract agreements with outside parties.

-VIII.
-CONTROLS
+F. CONTROLS

-The Office of Corporate Compliance will be responsible for monitoring compliance with this policy.
+The OCC will be responsible for monitoring compliance with this policy.